ClimAID: Developing a Climate Change Impacts and Adaptation Assessment for New York State

 Outcomes and Conclusions

 ClimAID was a first step in helping New York State prepare for the impacts of climate change.
-To continue the effort, in mid-2012 NYSERDA released a solicitation for proposals for adaptation research that would fill some of the knowledge gaps identified in both ClimAID and the Interim Report of the Climate Action Plan.
-Contract negotiations are underway with several of the resulting projects.
+To continue the effort, NYSERDA releases solicitations for proposals for adaptation research in order to fill some of the knowledge gaps identified in both ClimAID and the 2010 Interim Report of the Climate Action Plan.
+In 2014, ClimAID was revised to include updated climate projections.
+ERP is currently working on an update to the NYSERDA comprehensive research plan for the state; in 2019, a section focused on climate change adaptation was released, detailing key adaptation research themes and priorities related to equity and vulnerable populations, communities, agriculture, coastal zones, energy, inland water resources, public health, transportation, and buildings.

 Throughout their efforts, NYSERDA’s framing of climate change adaptation has been primarily focused on climate-smart planning.
 They are conscious of messaging when talking to different groups, especially with regards to focusing outreach on distilling information to local communities and providing science-based guidance to individuals, agencies, and organizations looking to incorporate climate change considerations into existing practices, policies, and programs.

-Gregg, R. M. (2012).
+Gregg, R. M. (2021).
 ClimAID: Developing a Climate Change Impacts and Adaptation Assessment for New York State [Case study on a project of the New York State Energy Research and Development Authority].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/climaid-developing-climate-change-impacts-and...
-(Last updated October 2012)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+Retrieved from CAKE: https://www.cakex.org/case-studies/climaid-developing-climate-change-impacts-and-adaptation-assessment-new-york-state (Last updated October 2021)